uwcirg/fhir-questionnaires/README.md

       - CIRG-PHQ-4.json
       - 1_Questionnaire-USAUDIT.json (screener app)
   - item[n].extension[] with url: "http://hl7.org/fhir/uv/sdc/StructureDefinition/sdc-questionnaire-calculatedExpression" and valueExpression.language = "text/fhirpath"
     - This can be used to specify a fhirpath expression for computing the score for an item.
-For examples with string and boolean scores, see [CIRG-CNICS-FOOD](https://github.com/uwcirg/fhir-questionnaires/blob/main/CIRG-CNICS-FOOD.json).
+For examples with valueDecimal (for numerical score), valueString (score label), and valueBoolean (whether the critical threshold was met), see [CIRG-CNICS-FOOD](https://github.com/uwcirg/fhir-questionnaires/blob/main/CIRG-CNICS-FOOD.json).
     - Use the fhirpath standard `%resource` to refer to the QuestionnaireResponse - that's compatible with most current interpreters (e.g. [fhirpath.js](https://github.com/HL7/fhirpath.js/pull/180/files)).
     - See also https://gitlab.cirg.washington.edu/svn/dhair/-/issues/209.
   - item[n]."extension"."valueCoding"